 Poltergeist has a foot in both camps.
 The Freelings don’t deliberately provoke evil spirits.
 They buy the wrong house, then invite the afterlife into the front room through poor viewing habits.
 Tough call.

 In that respect, it stands for the ouija board used in other horror movies.
 And the TV war the Freelings have with their neighbours foreshadows the much bigger battle to come.

 The suburban nightmare

 These scenes are similar to those in E.T. the Extra-Terrestrial (also 1982).
 Spielberg, who directed E.T, co-wrote and produced Poltergeist.
 And both films evoke Spielberg’s own suburban childhood.

 The suburbs have a reputation as safe, perhaps even boring.
 Yet in both films, this is a false floor.
 Rather than delivering the Freelings to safety, the Cuesta Verde estate is the source of supernatural horrors.
 This chimes with The Stepford Wives, where the horror buried out of sight in the suburbs is murderous misogyny.

 The suburbs represent material wealth and financial security.
 The rolling landscape – far removed from the cramped, dangerous city – is akin to an unspoilt, heavenly afterlife.
 It’s the reward for the Freeling’s hard work, as Diane says later in movie.

 Unfortunately, any such promise has already been ruined.
 The development company built the estate on old burial grounds – but only relocated the headstones.
 The Freelings pay for this sacrilege through the haunting itself, but also when the bodies burst through the floor of their dream home.

 The Freelings, as the archetypal American family, also play a role in their own terror.
 They willingly champion over-consumption with their swimming pool, and the TV sets all over the house.

 Finally the family flee suburbia.
 They do so like Biblical characters, with dad Steve sounding like Lot as he tells the kids not to look back.
 When they reach safety – a Holiday Inn – they ditch the TV, just as they’ve rejected suburbia.

 Why are the Freelings haunted?

 The Freeling’s home is built on a former burial ground.
-But, rather than arrange this respectfully, the development company only relocates the headstones and leaves the bodies behind.
+But, rather than deal with this respectfully, the development company relocates the headstones and leaves the bodies behind.